 |Compressional||convergent||Shortening and thickening||Reverse|

 When rocks are stressed, the resulting strain can be elastic, ductile, or brittle.
 This change is generally called deformation.
 Elastic deformation is strain that is reversible after a stress is released.
-For example, when you compress a spring, it elastically returns to its original shape after you release it.
+For example, when you stretch a rubber band, it elastically returns to its original shape after you release it.
 Ductile deformation occurs when enough stress is applied to a material that the changes in its shape are permanent, and the material is no longer able to revert to its original shape.
-For example, if you stretch a spring too far, it can be permanently bent out of shape.
-Note that concepts related to ductile deformation apply at the visible (macro) scale, and deformation is more complex at a microscopic scale.
-Research of plastic deformation, which touches on the atomic scale, is generally beyond the scope of introductory texts.
-Yield point is the amount of strain at which elastic deformation is surpassed and permanent deformation is measurable.
+For example, if you bend a metal bar too far, it can be permanently bent out of shape.
+The point at which elastic deformation is surpassed and strain becomes permanent is called the yield point.
 In the figure, yield point is where the line transitions from elastic deformation to ductile deformation (the end of the dashed line).
-Brittle deformation is when the material undergoes another critical point of no return.
-When sufficient stress to pass that point occurs, it fails and fractures.
+Brittle deformation is another critical point of no return, when rock integrity fails and the rock fractures under increasing stress.

 |Increase Strain Rate||More Brittle|

 |Increase Rock Strength||More Brittle|